First Visit: November 16, 2002

 OHL Arena: 7

-The Sadlon Arena is the prototypical "new arena" as constructed over and over again, cookie-cutter style, throughout Ontario and across Canada starting in the 1990s.
-Opening on New Year's Eve, 1995, the BMC set the standard for new rinks in the 1990s for the rest of the league.
+The Sadlon Arena in Barrie was the prototype in my mind.
+Opening on New Year's Eve, 1995, it set the standard for new rinks in the 1990s for the rest of the CHL.
 However, like the first kid on the block to get a new toy, it has since been surpassed by its descendant rinks, to the point that today it already is out of date, and too small to host major events like the Memorial Cup.

 Fan support in Barrie is a little difficult to understand.
 The arena is laid out perfectly for a raucous atmosphere, with steep seats on top of the action and a small capacity, plus the fact that Barrie usually draws near capacity crowds.
 Yet the arena is easily the quietest building in the OHL.
 My first visit, we sat directly at the top of the building in the last row, and could literally hear the lights humming during play.
 For my second visit we were lower, but the near-capacity crowd was still stoic and silent.
 It's hard to figure out.
 At one point the team even piped in "Go Colts Go" cheering over the loudspeakers for about thirty seconds - about the most bush-league thing any hockey team can do - and even then, the fans sat on their hands and quietly ignored the prompting.

-Much like baseball's "cookie-cutter" ballparks of the 1970's, the BMC is almost identical to new rinks in Brampton, Mississauga, Guelph and Sarnia, with only minor details distinguishing between them.
-Sadlon Arena should be the best, with its steep seating and great views, yet it's still a place without much of a soul.
+Much like baseball's "cookie-cutter" ballparks of the 1970's, Sadlon Arena is almost identical to other new rinks across Canada, with only minor details distinguishing between them.
+Sadlon Arena should be among the best, with its steep seating and great views, yet it's still a place without much of a soul.
 Still, Barrie has made a great home to the OHL since the Colts' formation in 1995, and it is a testament to the fans there that the building has never had much of a problem selling out.
 Fans are devoted and knowledgable.
 I just wonder whether they'll ever learn to cheer.

 Barrie has been the OHL's "always a bridesmaid, never a bride" city, having unsuccessfully bid for the Memorial Cup more than any other CHL city.
 Sadlon Arena is the reason for this.
 Barrie city council, when debating the construction of the new arena, apparently looked at the OHL's minimum size guideline of 4000 seats and thought, "well, I guess we'll build 4000 seats!"
 As a result, the arena is way too small to host any major events in spite of the success the Colts have had on-ice since their formation.
 Today, most people in Barrie will readily admit that the arena was built too small.